Gig reviews: Mika with Mobistar in Belgium

 One of the guys working for the event company listened to my worries and helped fixing the problem with my ticket.
 I was so pleased the event was so well organized.
 Everything went perfectly without a moment of chaos.
 I went back to Brussels with the Belgian and French girls (Thanks Isa for driving me!) and people got in to the venue very smoothly.

-I already wrote a quick update about the show, see it here.
-It still sounds a bit over-excited and I can still feel the after concert euphoria.
+My words about the gig sound over-excited and I can still feel the after concert euphoria.
 To be honest I was surprised the gig was that good.
-In Napoli I got the impression he couldn’t actually remember his usual stage routines, simply because he hasn’t been on stage much.
+In Napoli I got the impression Mika couldn’t actually remember his usual stage routines, simply because he hasn’t been on stage much.
 I wasn’t sure what to expect in Brussels.

 It turned out to be a fantastic gig.
 He didn’t have his full regular band and he was obviously avoiding higher parts during some songs but he sounded really good and seemed to enjoy performing.
 I couldn’t help but smiling through the gig, I really enjoyed it.
 He added many new details to his old songs and it sounds like a little thing but means a lot because it gave the feeling he’s been thinking about his own music again.
 Loved it that he decided to speak English and that I could enjoy his chatting and jokes again after so many French and Italian events.

-He looked gorgeous.
+Mika looked gorgeous!
 He doesn’t seem to get any older.
-He was glowing and his red suit fit really nicely.
+He was glowing and his red suit fit him really nicely.
 I felt a bit sad when the gig ended and I realized it’s all over again.
 He was still in a good mood and really sweet and said good bye and everyone left smiling.
-It was a lovely day.
+It was such a lovely day.
 I’m so grateful, thanks everyone who I met and who made it possible.